Lina’s glasses of hope

 Tuesday, October 21, 2025

-But this didn’t only leave a mark on Lina, her mother remembers those gloomy days vividly, “she used to come back from school devastated with her head down, saying she couldn’t keep it up.
-It broke my heart because I knew she loved learning but the lack of inclusive education and bullying stood as a constant barrier.”
+This didn’t only leave a mark on Lina.
+Her mother remembers those gloomy days vividly, “She used to come back from school devastated with her head down, saying she couldn’t keep it up.
+It broke my heart because I knew she loved learning.”

-Lina in her class surrounded with her classmates, World Vision Syria Response
+Lina in her classroom, World Vision Syria Response

-Lina’s school was one of the schools supported.
-They tested Lina’s vision and soon after, she received her very first pair of glasses, free of cost and customized to fit her disability.
+Lina’s vision was tested, and soon after, she received her very first pair of glasses, free of charge and customised to fit her needs.

 The moment she wore them, it was as if the world opened its arms to her, “for the first time, I saw the board clearly.
 I saw my teacher’s face, the letters in my book, even the smiles of my friends.
 My world finally became clear”.